AntoineC-dev/ip-address-tracker/README.md

 #### Additional CSS Reset rules

-I added some new properties in my usual reset for users with the prefers-reduced-motion setting.
+I added some new properties in my usual reset for users with `prefers-reduced-motion: reduce`.

 ```css
 /* Remove all animations, transitions and smooth scroll for people that prefer not to see them */